vmwangi/laravel-flutterwave/README.md

 ``` bash
 php artisan vendor:publish --provider="Laravel\Flutterwave\RaveServiceProvider"
 ```
-A configuration-file named `flutterwave.php` will be placed in your config directory
+A configuration-file named `flutterwave2.php` will be placed in your config directory

 ## Usage
 Open your .env file and add your public key, secret key, environment variable and logo url like so: